ray-x/navigator.lua/README.md

 # Features:

 - LSP easy setup.
-Support some of the most commonly used lsp client setup.
-Smart loading lsp clients based on buffer type.
+Support the most commonly used lsp clients setup.
+Dynamic lsp activation based on buffer type.
 - Out of box experience.
-10 lines of minimum vimrc can turn your neovim into a full-featured LSP powered IDE
+10 lines of minimum vimrc can turn your neovim into a full-featured LSP & Treesitter powered IDE
 - Unorthodox UI with floating windows
 - Async request with lsp.buf_request for reference search
 - Treesitter symbol search.
 It is handy for large filas (Some of LSP e.g. sumneko_lua, there is a 100kb file size limition?)